 Four days straight we have been waking up early not missing breakfast before we surf.
 Although we have been warned to eat light so it’s easy to stand on the board, we still do it anyway.
 Four freaking straight days, we have been surfing almost the entire day.
 If you will ask a random tourist for how often they would do it, they would reply you for just a day for trying it out.
 But there is something in the water and with the waves that kept me coming back.

 I occasionally wonder about the lifestyle of a surfer.
 They travel the world to find and wait for the perfect legendary ride.
-That bright beach hair, tanned skin and wide stretched smiles.
-There’s something about this lifestyle that makes me curious until I jumped on my board
+That luminescent beach hair, tanned skin and wide stretched smiles.
+There’s something with this lifestyle that makes me curious until I jumped on my board

 1. YOU GET TO LIVE IN THE MOMENT

-We frequently take control of our lives, by planning how precisely what future holds.
-We often want it badly, and this leaves us frustrated.
+We frequently take control of our lives, by planning how exactly what future holds.
+We often want it badly and this leave us frustrated.
 In this fast pace life; we over think, expecting, worrying and doubting before it unfolds in front of us.
 Instead, we let life evolve naturally and grow from it.
-I consider being like the waves, and we should be willing to surrender and let go of the plans we have in life.
-Alternately, allow the flow of nature cradle us.
+I consider life as the waves, we should be willing to surrender and let go of the plans we have in life.
+Alternately, let the flow of nature cradle us.

 3. BELIEVING YOURSELF

-Funny though it may seem, I often ask the depth of the water before engaging in any water sports.
-I remember, panicking when my surfing instructor would joke about the extent.
+Funny though it may seem, but I often asks the depth of the water before engaging in any water sports.
+I remember, panicking when my surfing instructor would joke about the depth.
 But after managing the first wave, holding on to the board and paddling back, I realized that it was possible.
 Surfing teaches you to push yourself, taking a risk and discovering yourself.
-I remember that I was able to stand on the second attempt and find that I’m mighty than I could imagine.
+I remember that I was able to stand on the second attempt and discover that I’m powerful than I could imagine.

 4. STRIKE WHILE THE IRON IS HOT